Vlamonster/maze_solver_rust/README.md

 Options:
   -g, --generator <GENERATOR>  Generator used [possible values: depth_first_search, breadth_first_search, kruskal] -i, --input <INPUT>          Input path used
   -s, --solver <SOLVER>        Solver used.
-If Some, then the generator will run with a delay of 0 [possible values: depth_first_search]
+If Some, then the generator will run with a delay of 0 [possible values: depth_first_search, a_star]
   -t, --trace                  Flag to enable drawing visited cells -d, --delay <DELAY>          Number of milliseconds between animation [default: 25] -h, --help                   Print help information